zinrai/kvm-vm-register/README.md

 - This tool requires sudo privileges to copy the image file and interact with libvirt.
 - The tool does not start the VM after registration.
 You can start it manually using `virsh start your-vm-name`.
 - Make sure you have enough disk space in `/var/lib/libvirt/images` before running the tool.
-- The VM's hostname is automatically set to the name specified with the `-name` option.
+- The VM's hostname is automatically set to the VM name specified as an argument.

 ## Requirements